|Name||North Korean numbers (via PBS Pyongyang Pansong)|

-The station had three different broadcasts: Two of them using Radio Pyongyang broadcasts, and a third one using separate frequencies:
+The station had three different broadcasts; two of them using PBS Pyongyang Pansong broadcasts, and a third one using separate frequencies:

 - The second transmission set started with March of the Guerrilla.
-It sent in Radio Pyongyang frequencies 729, 801, 1080, 3320 and 6250 at 15:00 UTC.
+It sent on PBS Pyongyang Pansong frequencies 729, 801, 1080, 3320 and 6250 at 15:00 UTC.
 These transmissions were sent depending on the date and ID, with a repeat the following day.

 This format ceased in 2001.

-V15 was reactivated on June 24th 2016 using Radio Pyongyang frequencies.
+V15 was reactivated on June 24th, 2016, using PBS Pyongyang Pansong as a carrier again.
 The transmission format and schedule changed too.

 According to South Korean monitors, the format is the following: